igoforth/ting_dog/README.md

 # Ting Dog

-Ting Dog is a Cloudflare Workers project that generates and serves AI-generated images of dogs performing various "-ting" actions (e.g., sitting, waiting, barking).
+Ting Dog is a Cloudflare Workers project that generates and serves AI-generated images of dogs performing various "-ting" actions (e.g., sitting, waiting, panting).
 The project uses subdomains to categorize different actions and provides a fun, interactive way to view unique dog images.

 ## Features